jamiefolsom/arbotopia/_drafts/recording-the-last-spring-walks.md

 ![](/images/P1080522_1.jpg)

 When there is a big turnout for my walks, like today, I feel badly when birds I see are missed by people far back on the trail.
 Today the tables were turned on me.
 As we moved to the top of Bussey Hill on a narrow trail I noticed many in the group had fallen behind.
 As they caught up, one said "Did you see the tanager?"
-I missed the best bird of the walk!
+I had missed the best bird of the walk!
 Our group's photographer, Ajay, got a pic:

 ![](/images/tanager.jpg)